knowm/XChange/README.md

 ### Example

 Use the library same as the XChange.
-But instead of `ExchangeFacotory` use `StreamingExchangeFactory` that creates `StreamingExchange` instead of `Exchange`.
+But instead of `ExchangeFactory` use `StreamingExchangeFactory` that creates `StreamingExchange` instead of `Exchange`.
 Then you can call `getStreaminMarkeDataService` as well as `getPolling*Service`.

 ```java
 StreamingExchange exchange = StreamingExchangeFactory.INSTANCE.createExchange(BitstampStreamingExchange.class.getName());